 “discard your self-focussed outlook and look at the bigger picture”

-For example, you want to save your relationship with your partner and know that you have a negative bias towards conflict and anger, you’ll need to exercise restraint to avoid confrontation and hostility.
+For example, if you want to save your relationship with your partner and know that you have a negative bias towards conflict and anger, you’ll need to exercise restraint to avoid confrontation and hostility.

 To do this, you need to approach life on a different level and discard your self-focussed outlook and look at the bigger picture, which is saving your relationship.
 Click this link to discover how you can achieve this and start moving your life forward.